todak2000/micro-blog/README.md

 This project implements the following features:

-- 💎 CRUD Functionality for Blog Posts: Users/Authors can create, read, update, and delete blog posts.
-Each post has a title, content, and a created/updated timestamp.
-A simple text editor is used for creating and editing posts.
+- 💎 CRUD Functionality for Blog Articles: Users/Authors can create, read, update, and delete blog articles.
+Each article has a title, content, and a created/updated timestamp.
+A simple text editor is used for creating and editing articles.
 Only an author can perform CRUD operations except for the R- Read operation which is permissible for every User.
 - 💎 Users can Onoboard the Application using Google Social Authentication as facilitated by Firebase.
-- 💎 List and Single Post View: The homepage lists all blog posts with pagination.
-A single post view page displays the full content of a post
+- 💎 List and Single Article View: The homepage lists all blog articles with pagination.
+A single article view page displays the full content of an article
-- 💎 Search Functionality: Users can search for posts by title using a search bar.
+- 💎 Search Functionality: Users can search for Articles by title using a search bar.
 - 💎 API Integration: React Query is used for data fetching, caching, and state management.
 Firebase Firestore is used as a backend service for data storage and retrieval.
-- 💎 State Management: React Redux is used as a state management library to manage the application’s state (e.g., current user, current post, etc.).
+- 💎 State Management: React Redux is used as a state management library to manage the application’s state (e.g., current user, current articles, etc.).
 - 💎 Basic Styling: Tailwind CSS is used as a UI framework to style the components.
 The UI is clean and responsive.

-// Todo

-- 💎Bonus Features: Comments functionality where users can comment on posts.
-Emotion is used as a CSS-in-JS library.
+- 💎Bonus Features: Comments functionality where users can comment on articles.

 ## Getting Started